 Pencil, marker, ink, layering, shading, stippling: these are just a few of the materials and techniques we will use in this class.
-Come join us and learn about their theoretical and practical uses.
+Come join us and learn about the theoretical and practical uses of working on a flat surface.
 Open to all students.
 No prerequisites.
 Fulfills the Core Curriculum Fine Arts requirement.
 Fee.
 Offered fall semester.
 Three credits.